Work on the Treherbert line

-As we move forward with building the South Wales Metro, from 29 April 2023 to late January/early February 2024, we’ll be closing the railway from Pontypridd to Treherbert. this is so we can deliver our biggest programme of works to date as part of building the South Wales Metro.
+We’ll be closing the railway from Pontypridd to Treherbert from 29 April 2023 to late January/early February 2024.
+This is so we can deliver our biggest programme of works to date as part of building the South Wales Metro.

 The Treherbert line has some of the oldest equipment and infrastructure across the entire Core Valley Lines, dating back to early 1930’s.
 During this eight-month closure, we have a significant amount of work to do to modernise this section of railway.

 - Remove the old ‘Token Exchange Signalling System’ and install a brand-new signalling system for the entire line.

 - Divert huge gas and water mains which are obstructing us from electrifying the railway.